 In the West of England county of Dorset, four miles North of Dorchester, the old Roman town of Durnovaria, lies the village of Charlton Down.
-This has developed from what was the site of Herrison Hospital, a Victorian Mental Hospital, closed down in 1997.
+This has developed from what was the site of Herrison Hospital, which closed in 1997.

 The new village now consists of three large apartment blocks, about 400 houses, Herrison Hall (the village hall), a shop and a Fitness Centre.